pratyush0000/ML/py/seafood_or_not/README.md

 # Seafood Classifier

-This project is a machine learning model designed to classify images as either seafood or not seafood.
+This project is a machine learning model designed to classify images as either seafood or normal meat.
 It uses a Convolutional Neural Network (CNN) built with TensorFlow and Keras.

 ### Accuracy: 86%